geus-clan/TFRAS/README.md

 # TFRAS
-Resistive PCB prototype for automatic ablation sensor.
+PCB prototype for sensor board used with resistive automatic ablation sensor.